City Hall/Bow Valley College station

 On May 3, 2010, the original City Hall station was closed to be demolished and rebuilt on the spot, with a new westbound platform being constructed across the street, while the original Olympic Plaza station remained open.
 On June 6, 2011, both City Hall platforms opened and Olympic Plaza was permanently closed and demolished shortly thereafter.
-After the 2011 Stampede finished, the eastbound platform (South side of 7 Avenue; adjacent to Municipal Building) was re-closed to finish construction and officially re-opened on September 19, 2011.
-The Westbound platform (North side of 7 Avenue; adjacent to the Library) was completely finished as of June 6, 2011, and remained open.
+After the 2011 Stampede finished, the eastbound platform on the south side of 7 Avenue, adjacent to the Municipal Building, was re-closed to finish construction and officially reopened on September 19, 2011.
+The westbound platform on the north side of 7 Avenue, adjacent to the Calgary Central Library, was completely finished as of June 6, 2011, and remained open.

 Olympic Plaza was the last of the original 1981-built stations on 7 Avenue to be demolished.
 Both of the new platforms are built to 4-car length and use the same design as all other downtown stations.

-Notable Locations near the station include the Calgary Municipal Building, Calgary City Hall, Arts Commons, Calgary Central Library, Bow Valley College and Olympic Plaza.
-Also, the United States Consulate Office is located at nearby Rocky Mountain Plaza across from Olympic Plaza (and also beside where the now-demolished station of the same name used to stand).
+Notable locations near the station include the Calgary Municipal Building, Calgary City Hall, Arts Commons, Calgary Central Library, Bow Valley College and Olympic Plaza.
+The United States Consulate Office is located at nearby Rocky Mountain Plaza across from Olympic Plaza, beside where the now-demolished station of the same name used to stand.

-On March 22, 2023, as part of an attempt to deal with crime along the CTrain system, City Hall, along with every other station between City Hall and Downtown West/Kerby Stations would have the lighting and cameras upgraded.
+In 2023, lighting and security cameras were upgraded at all stations along the 7 Avenue Transit Mall, including City Hall, as part of an attempt to deal with crime along the CTrain system.

-On September 19 2023, Calgary Transit announced the station would rename to City Hall/Bow Valley College to simplify the commute for students and staff and better reflect the area.
+On September 19 2023, Calgary Transit announced the station would be renamed to City Hall/Bow Valley College to simplify the commute for students and staff and better reflect the area.

-With 2007 data released by Calgary Transit: the former Olympic Plaza station had a ridership of 11,800 on weekdays, the old City Hall station had a ridership of 9,700 on weekdays, and the former 3 Street SE Station had a ridership of 3,400 on weekdays.
-With these combined, the modern City Hall station would've had an average weekday ridership of 24,900 in the year of 2007.
+With 2007 data released by Calgary Transit, the former Olympic Plaza station had a ridership of 11,800 on weekdays, the old City Hall station had a ridership of 9,700 on weekdays, and the former 3 Street SE station had a ridership of 3,400 on weekdays.
+With these combined, the modern City Hall station would have had an average weekday ridership of 24,900 in 2007.